Naima-ai/Customer-Churn-Analysis/README.md

 *Gender Disparity (insignificant): Females show higher churn (1 in 5) compared to males (1 in 8).

-*Tenure Group Pattern: Churn rate is relatively consistent across tenure groups.

-*Geographic Variation: Germany has significantly higher churn rates proportionally compared to France and Spain.
+*Geographic Variation: Germany has significantly higher churn rates proportionally than France and Spain.

-*Credit Card Correlation: Customers with credit cards are more likely to exit the bank.
+*Credit Card Correlation: Customers with credit cards have a higher ratio of exiting the bank.

-*Multi-Service Risk: Customers using all three services (loan, savings account, credit card) have higher exit rates.
+*Multi-Service Risk: Customers using all the services (loan, savings account, credit card) have higher exit rates.

-*Account Balance Factor: Higher account balance correlates with increased likelihood of churning.
+*Account Balance Factor: A Higher account balance correlates with an increased likelihood of churning.

 **Recommended Decisions for Bank:**

 1. First-Year Customer Experience Enhancement: Create a comprehensive onboarding program with regular check-ins and can offer first-year benefits such as fee waivers or special rates.

-2. Targeted Senior Retention Program: Create a senior focused" service with dedicated support representatives and can offer competitive retirement account options with better interest rates.
+2. Targeted Senior Retention Program: Create a "senior-focused" service with dedicated support representatives and can offer competitive retirement account options with better interest rates.

 3. Germany-Focused Retention Campaign:
 -Conduct market research specific to German customers' needs.
 -Consider region-specific product offerings.
 -Increase local branch support if applicable.

-4. Bundle Service Optimization: Review the integration and user experience of bundled services.
+5. Bundle Service Optimization: Review bundled services' integration and user experience.

-5. Develop targeted communications and products that address female customers' priorities.
+6. Develop targeted communications and products that address female customers' priorities.

-6.Review credit card benefits and competitiveness and improve the digital experience for credit card management.
+7. Review credit card benefits and competitiveness, and improve the digital experience for credit card management.

 For the prediction model development, the following steps were taken:

-1. EDA included:
+# EDA included:

 a.Distribution plots